Skip to content

 Which Sony Xperia phones support eSIM?+

-The Sony Xperia 1 IV, 5 IV, 10 IV (2022) and all newer Xperia models (1 V, 5 V, 10 V, 1 VI, 5 VI, 10 VI) support eSIM.
-You need the unlocked (SIM-free) version, not a carrier-branded model.
-Older Xperia models like the 1 III and earlier do not have eSIM hardware.
+The Sony Xperia 1 IV, 5 IV and 10 IV from 2022 support eSIM, along with the 1 V, 5 V, 10 V, 1 VI and 10 VI.
+You need the unlocked SIM-free version rather than a carrier-branded model.
+Sony never shipped an Xperia 5 VI, so the 5 V is the last of that line.
+Older models such as the 1 III have no eSIM hardware.

 Does the Nothing Phone support travel eSIM providers?+